Nevoss/form-wrapper-js/docs/guide/getting-started.md

 Don't forget to prevent the default behavior of the form by setting `prevent` modifier
 :::

-## Why do I need this?
+## Why do I need it?

-So maybe the "Getting started" use case is too simple, you don\`t need a whole library just for this simple case. **but** as you go on with this guide you will see more solutions that can solve simple and complex problems that will pop up almost every time you code a form, the idea of the library is to make the development of the form more easy and fun. :smile:
+So maybe the "Getting started" use case is too simple, you don't need a whole library just for the above simple case. **but** as you go on with this guide you will explore solutions that can solves simple and complex problems that will pop up almost every time you will code a form. the idea of the library is to make the forms development more easy and fun. :smile: